zakariamoknine/SAP-1/README.md

 ```

-You can run specific tests individually, for example to run `add.asm`
+You can run specific tests individually, for example to test `add.asm` run

 ```bash
 $ make test_add
 ```

-To view waveforms using `gtkwave`
+To view waveforms using `gtkwave` run

 ```bash
 $ make show_add